AJTheDataGuy/supermarket_data_engineering/README.md

 # Introduction

 This project retrieves supermarket pricing and product specials data on a weekly basis and loads it into a data mart.
-As a portfolio piece, this project is intended to demonstrate my proficiency with a number of data engineering technologies including:
+Really I just wanted to have fun while building something with the following technologies:

 * Apache Airflow
 * Docker